Parallel Test-Time Scaling with Multi-Sequence Verifiers: Method

 \subsection{Multi-Sequence Verifier}

-In this section, we present our novel verifier architecture, \gls{msv}.
-The verifier predicts the correctness of each answer by consuming that answer tokens' (last-layer) hidden states and \emph{aggregating} auxiliary signals drawn from the answers produced by the other sequences.
-This cross-sequence aggregation enables \gls{msv} to judge the correctness of a single answer in the context of peer outputs, leading to better-calibrated predictions than when relying on information from a single answer alone.
+In this section, we present MSV, our novel verifier architecture that predicts the correctness of each answer by consuming its last-layer hidden states, along with the hidden states of all the other decoded answers.
 See \cref{fig:mask_schematic} for a schematic diagram of \gls{msv}, and \cref{alg:msv} for a pseudocode of MSV's forward pass.

 \paragraph{Input representation for \gls{msv}.} Let $t$ be a time index shared across parallel sequences, where all the sequences start generating from $t=0$ and they generate one token at a time.
 Let $\tau\nth_k$ denote the time stamp at which the $n$th sequence generates the $k$th answer $a\nth_k$.
 At a specific readout time step $t$, \gls{msv} takes the representations of all the answers generated up to the step $t$ to predict the correctness of the answers.
 Specifically, we collect the representations as follows,